mullerdavid/ctf_writeups/cyberquest24/Online_Reverse_Imagine_Logo/WRITEUP.md

 It is full of `vfmaddsub132ps` instructions.

-Googling `vfmaddsub132ps reverse engineering` reveals the whitepaper [REpsych](https://media.defcon.org/DEF%20CON%2023/DEF%20CON%2023%20presentations/DEF%20CON%2023%20-%20Chris-Domas-REpsych.pdf) fro Defcon 2023.
+Googling `vfmaddsub132ps reverse engineering` reveals the whitepaper [REpsych](https://media.defcon.org/DEF%20CON%2023/DEF%20CON%2023%20presentations/DEF%20CON%2023%20-%20Chris-Domas-REpsych.pdf) from Defcon 2023.

 It is basically just mocking the reverser, making an image in IDA graph view with these instructions.